tarampampam/domains/README.md

 }
 ```

 4. Your pull request will be reviewed and merged.
-Please, don't ignore the PR checklist (your PR will be ignored if you ignore this requirement).
-If you ignore the rules, your PR will be ignored too. _Make sure to keep an eye on it in case we need you to make any changes!_
+Please, don't ignore the PR checklist.
+If you ignore this repository rules, your PR will be ignored too. _Make sure to keep an eye on it in case we need you to make any changes!_
 5. After the pull request is merged, please allow up to 24 hours for the changes to propagate _(usually, it takes 5..15 minutes)_
 6. Enjoy your new domain!